nashtools60/EMailAuto/README.md

 ### Process Emails
 1. Click **"Process New Emails"** on the Dashboard
 2. The system will:
-   - Fetch unread emails from your inbox
+   - Fetch unread emails from all active email accounts
    - Validate senders against whitelist/blacklist
    - Normalize and clean email content
    - Use AI to classify, analyze priority/sentiment, and extract entities
-   - Generate draft responses
+   - Generate draft responses linked to the source account
+   - Mark emails as read to prevent reprocessing

 ### Review Drafts
 1. Go to the **Review Drafts** tab